Whether you are thinking about taking an OL course or program through OL or are already an OL student, we are here to support you:

-General Educational Advising Services
+General Educational Advising

-- Registering for an TRU-OL course
+- Registering for an OL course

-PLAR is an assessment process through which students may be awarded academic credit from previous work, life or volunteer experiences.
-Your program advisor can help you explore if PLAR is right for you.
+PLAR is an assessment process through which you may be awarded academic credit from informal learning experiences.
+Your Program Advisor can help you determine if PLAR is right for you.

 English and Mathematics Assessments

 - English language and writing assessment (if you reside in Canada)

 - English language assessment with First Nations content (if you identify as Indigenous)